When ground or surface water does not run into a channel or stormwater drain, it can cause water seepage.

 Sometimes you may need to take action to protect your property, such as installing drains.
 We can give you advice about this.

 Natural underground water

 Underground water may affect some properties, particularly after sustained or heavy rain periods.
-If this happens on your property, you will need to put some sort of protection in place.
-We can advise you on the best method to achieve this, which is generally through the installation of subsoil drains.
+If this happens on your property, you will need to provide some sort of protection, such as subsoil drains, in place.
+You may also wish to engage a qualified plumber to provide more detailed solutions

 Protecting your property from seepage

-By following the simple steps below you can minimise the risk of seepage to your property:
+You can reduce the risk of water seepage to your property by:

-- Make sure all your roof areas drain into well-maintained downpipes and then to your private stormwater drainage system.
+- making sure all your roof areas drain into well-maintained downpipes and then to your drainage system

-- Ensure proper subsurface drainage (e.g. subsoil drains, French drain, soakage trench etc.) is installed to protect rooms and garages that have floors below ground level.
+- making sure proper underground drains (e.g. subsoil drains, French drain, soakage trench etc.) are installed and maintained to protect rooms and garages that have floors below ground level

-- Ensure all areas that water cannot drain through, such as paths and driveways, do not send water towards your property or to your neighbours’.
+- making sure that all areas that water can’t drain through, such as paths and driveways, don’t send water towards your property or your neighbours’.